piwesajopo/raspberrypi-kb/SuperchargeTerminal.md

 ### MOSH

 A usefull protocol for connecting to your Raspberry Pi from mobile devices.
-Install MOSH so the server part running.
+Install MOSH so the server part is running on your Raspberry.
 ```
 sudo apt install mosh
 ```